Keano20/Banking-Application/README.md

 ---

-## ❗️NOTE for Windows users:
+## ❗️NOTE:
-The £ symbol may not display properly in some terminals.
-For best results, use Windows terminal or run the app in a UTF-8-enabled environment.
-(Fix coming soon)
+The £ symbol was replaced with (GBP) throughout the application to ensure compatibility across different terminal environments, especially on Windows systems that do not support UTF-8 output by default.

 ## 📦 Features